 Tracking your blood pressure will let you know if your readings might be a bit low, and will allow you to identify a much needed day of rest and water.

-Tracking your blood pressure can be an excellent indicator of the health of your pregnancy, and is a great way to monitor against certain complications like preeclampsia.
-Tracking your blood pressure along with your other data can also help draw patterns between certain behaviors, so you’ll know how your sleep or nutrition or activity or anything else may affect your blood pressure, and vice versa.
-However, you should let your healthcare provider know if your blood pressure is consistently elevated.
+Blood pressure levels can be an excellent indicator of the health of your pregnancy, and is a great way to monitor against certain complications like preeclampsia.
+Tracking your blood pressure along with other data can also help draw patterns between certain behaviors.
+You’ll know how your sleep, nutrition, activity or other behaviors may affect your blood pressure, and vice versa.
+It’s important to let your healthcare provider know if your blood pressure is consistently elevated.

 - P Kristiansson, JX Wang.
 “Reproductive hormones and blood pressure during pregnancy.”
 Human Reproduction.
 Vol.16, No.1 oo.
 13-17.
 Web.
 2001.